spenserblack/gengo/README.md

 ### Git File Source

 The git file source is highly opinionated -- it tries to act like a git utility, and uses git tools.
 Its goal is to behave similarly to [linguist].
+This means that this file source does *not* need any actual files present, and can work on a bare repository, making it suitable for usage with a Git server.

 #### Overrides